nigelloch/employee-tracker/README.md

 ##  Installation

 User will need to clone the repository to their local machine.
-Also will require installs of NPM, MYSQL, Express.
+Also will require installs of NPM, MYSQL, Inquirer.

 ##  Usage

-Refer to the below video for instruction:
+Refer to the below video for instruction and demonstration:

 <https://drive.google.com/file/d/1WcMNhxiup7Fg5xx3CYA4GGl9Mn1IHy77/view![image]>